juliusoh/lfz-full-stack-lessons/exercises/express-hello-world/README.md

 This lesson covers programming an Express server to respond to client requests.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- How do you register a middleware with an Express application?
+- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/express-hello-world` directory in your terminal.